The ornate gothic archway at the Wall Street entrance of the Law School.

 Large Law Firms

-• In November, review the list of law firms participating in January OCI and bid on firms of interest for 1L summer and 2L summer positions
+• For 1L summer and 2L summer jobs, in November review the list of law firms participating in January OCI and bid on firms of interest.

-• If firms in which you are interested are not participating in January OCI, consult Flo Recruit’s Law Student Recruiting Tracker to determine the firms’ hiring timelines for both summers and plan to apply accordingly
+• If firms in which you are interested are not participating in January OCI, consult Flo Recruit’s Law Student Recruiting Tracker to determine firms’ hiring timelines for both summers and plan to apply accordingly.

 circle with words Mid-Sized/Small Law Firms